GroupProject8/Software-Engineeering/Portfolio/DESIGN.md

 <span id="jump5"></span>
 ## f.
-Details of the data persistence mechanisms in use (including a rational for your choice)
+Details of the data persistence mechanisms in use

 Considering the limitations of the equipment and the complexity of the technology, the data transmitted between all the devices of PokeFood is temporarily stored.